Essential Liberty (Part 2)

 John Adams observed, “Is the present state of the national republic enough?
 Is virtue the principle of our government?
 Is honor?
 Or is ambition and avarice, adulation, baseness, covetousness, the thirst for riches, indifference concerning the means of rising and enriching, the contempt of principle, the spirit of party and of faction the motive and principle that governs?”

-Adams cautioned, "A Constitution of Government once changed from Freedom, can never be restored.
-Liberty, once lost, is lost forever."
+Should such reason fail to sustain the Liberty enshrined in our Constitution, Adams cautioned, “A Constitution of Government once changed from Freedom, can never be restored.
+Liberty, once lost, is lost forever.”

 Unfortunately, and at the expense of our Liberty, the Constitution has suffered generations of “cunning, ambitious and unprincipled” politicians and judges whose successors now recognize only vestiges of its original intent for governance.
 Consequently, constitutional Rule of Law has been weakened by those who have failed to abide by their sacred oaths to “support and defend” the same.